132nd-vWing/OPEH-Brief/README.md

 Of the militia groups active in Syria at the time were groups of Iranian-funded merceneries that formed their camps in Southern Syria close to the Syrian-Israeli border.
 Those groups were Iranian proxy groups intended to shape the conditions for a constant Iranian presence in front of the Israeli border with the intent of being used as an additional front against Israel for deterrance as well as staging combat operations during any future Iranian-Israeli conflict.

 With the gradual decline in the civil war and the Syrian military slowly recovering its strength, the Iranian proxies were replaced by a sizeable Iranian expedetionary force composed of armed and mechanized units as well as intelligence gathering assets operating from bases and outposts close to the border and Iranian air-force elements staging in airbases throughout Syria.

-In addition to the increased presence in Syria, Iranian-funded Hezbollah guerrilla military has bolstered its forces in the Southern-Lebanon region as well as setting up its own forward bases along the Israeli-Syrian border with the goal of increasing its flexibility in future conflicts against Israel.

 With the heavy presence of Hezbollah in Southern-Lebanon, the national Lebanese military essentially withrew from Southern-Lebanon, being unable to challenge the strength of Hezbollah.